jaccomoc/jactl/docs/pages/integration-guide.md

 ### Async Instance

-For methods that act on `JacsalType.ITERATOR` objects, we allow the object to be one of the following types:
+For methods that act on `JactlType.ITERATOR` objects, we allow the object to be one of the following types:
 * List
 * Map
 * String &mdash; iterates of the characters of the string